 We focused on creating a brand name with the character already in mind.
 Looking at funky, shiny, playful, and colorful competitors, we chose the opposite way with evocating the "good old days".
 We made a wordplay of Sigmund Freud with Zigmundo, a sympathetic philosopher who contemplates the taste of the most gourmet popcorn with original statements and quotes.
 The Zigmundo name is unique, registrable, has an available .com domain, and still sounds familiar.
 Thanks to this name, the brand has a custom mascot for long-term effectiveness.

 Prezuvky.sk (slippers.sk) is a name that limits the variety of products available.
 Furthermore, it is weakly differentiated, difficult to remember, and does not particularly work well in foreign markets.
 The new name is an internationally known neoplasm that became the name of the new boy mascot.
 The mascot differentiates the brand and brings consistency to the communication.
 And what's best?
-You are not only able to sell just shoes, but anything you want and grow to new markets!
+You are not only able to sell just shoes but anything you want and grow to new markets!

 The effectiveness of brand assets in communication differs greatly.
-This article aspired to provide you information that will help you decide in which brand assets to invest next.
+This article aspired to provide you with information that will help you decide on which brand assets to invest in next.
 Fluent devices are effective brand assets that can evolve in the long term and drive the brand's creativity.
 However, an important prerequisite is that the brand has a solid visual foundation.
 Without a creative expression, even the best positioning is ineffective.

 - Ipsos - Creative Excellence Video Ad meta-analysis, 2'015 USA cases